auth0/terraform-provider-auth0/docs/data-sources/global_client.md

 - `organization_usage` (String) Defines how to proceed during an authentication transaction with regards to an organization.
 Can be `deny` (default), `allow` or `require`.
 - `refresh_token` (List of Object) Configuration settings for the refresh tokens issued for this client. (see [below for nested schema](#nestedatt--refresh_token))
 - `signing_keys` (List of Map of String) List containing a map of the public cert of the signing key and the public cert of the signing key in PKCS7.
-- `sso` (Boolean) Applies only to SSO clients and determines whether Auth0 will handle Single Sign On (true) or whether the identity provider will (false).
+- `sso` (Boolean) Applies only to SSO clients and determines whether Auth0 will handle Single Sign-On (true) or whether the identity provider will (false).
 - `sso_disabled` (Boolean) Indicates whether or not SSO is disabled.
 - `token_endpoint_auth_method` (String) Defines the requested authentication method for the token endpoint.
 Options include `none` (public client without a client secret), `client_secret_post` (client uses HTTP POST parameters), `client_secret_basic` (client uses HTTP Basic).
 - `web_origins` (List of String) URLs that represent valid web origins for use with web message response mode.